stanminlee/stanminlee/README.md

-👋 Hi, I’m Stan
-- I'm studying Electrical Engineering at Stanford University, and I'm interested in hardware/software applications and VLSI.
+👋 Hi, I’m Stan.
+I'm studying Electrical Engineering at Stanford University.

 <!---
 stanminlee/stanminlee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.